 Portlaoise College adopts a whole school approach to prevent bullying.
-All teachers have a responsibility
+All teachers have a responsibility to report any concerns in relation to bullying.

-The Relevant Teachers for investigating and dealing with bullying are as follows: Year Heads,

-Deputy Principal, and Principal.
+The Relevant Teachers for investigating and dealing with bullying are as follows: Year Heads, Deputy Principal, and Principal.